Anonymous Instruments

 were at least at the joint reinforced with a metal tube.

-Hence it wasn't that bad when a crack appeared in the wood
+Hence it wasn't that bad when a crack appeared in the

-at some parts.
+wood at some parts.
 The metal prevents it from leaking.

-as at this moment too often happens in order to obtain
+at this moment too often happens in order to obtain

 a louder tone e.g. the enlarging of the holes and